-Your whole-house dehumidifier has been working in tandem with your central air conditioner all summer to keep your New Jersey home cool, comfortable and at the right relative humidity level.
-As summer winds to a close and the focus shifts to home heating, it’s time to turn off your dehumidifier for a few months.
+Your whole-house dehumidifier has worked in tandem with your central AC all summer to keep your New Jersey home cool, comfortable, and at the right relative humidity level.
+When summer ends and the focus shifts to home heating, it’s time to turn off your dehumidifier for a few months.

-It’s easy to forget this task, since a whole-house dehumidifier runs automatically with no attention needed from you.
-However, turning off your dehumidifier for the winter helps you save money by preventing the equipment from running when it’s not needed.
-After all, your home stays more comfortable in the winter if the relative humidity is a little higher.
-Since cold winter air is naturally drier than summer air, a dehumidifier is unnecessary this time of year.
+It’s easy to forget this task since a whole-house dehumidifier runs automatically with no attention needed from you.
+However, turning off your dehumidifier for the winter helps you save money by preventing the equipment from running unnecessarily.

 Follow these steps to turn off your whole-house dehumidifier for the winter:

 - Clean and dry all surfaces of the dehumidifier to prevent mold and mildew growth.
-This makes for a more seamless setup next spring when you put your dehumidifier back into service.
+This makes for a more seamless setup next spring when you turn your dehumidifier back on.

-If turning off dehumidifier sounds like too much of a hassle, ask one of our technicians to complete the job for you while we’re performing fall furnace maintenance!
-We’ll make sure your dehumidifier is set up for hibernating all winter long.
+If turning off your dehumidifier sounds like too much of a hassle, ask one of our technicians to complete the job while we’re performing fall furnace maintenance!
+We’ll make sure your dehumidifier is set up for hibernating all winter.